-Baby Jade, Cauliflower-Ears, Dollarplant, Friendship Tree, Jade Tree, Japanese Rubberplant, Japanese-Laurel, Kerky-Bush, Money Tree, Umxhalagube
+Friendship Tree, Jade Tree, Money Tree, Japanese Rubberplant, Japanese-Laurel, Kerky-Bush, Baby Jade, Cauliflower-Ears, Dollarplant, Umxhalagube

-Crassula ovata are known commonly as Jade plants.
-They are one of the most common houseplants due to their ease of care, thriving in both full sun and partial shade and their tolerance of neglect.
-You can forget about watering this plant for a good while and it'll cope just fine.
-This species is a succulent, evergreen shrub with branches and stems that develop a gnarled, woody aged look with age, making this species a popular bonsai specimen.
-The jade plant flowers abundantly, given the correct conditions; cool nights, bright days and a lack of water.
+Crassula ovata are known commonly as Jade Plants.
+They are one of the most common houseplants due to their ease of care, thriving in both full sun and partial shade, and their tolerance of neglect.
+You can forget about watering this plant for a good while – it'll cope just fine!
+This species is a succulent, evergreen shrub with branches and stems that develop a gnarled, woody, aged look with time, making this species a popular bonsai specimen.
+The jade plant flowers abundantly, given the correct conditions: cool nights, bright days and a lack of water.
 The white to light pink flowers have a faint scent of soap and they attract a variety of insects.
-The plant is believed to bring you luck, historically the roots were used as food and the rest of the plant medicinally.
-Please note Crassula species are toxic to cats and dogs.
-It has also earnt a Royal Horticultural Society Award of Garden Merit.
+The plant is believed to bring you luck.
+Historically, the roots were used as food and the rest of the plant, medicinally.
+Please note that Crassula species are toxic to cats and dogs.

 Collect the seeds once the flowers have dried up.

 The fine seeds are distributed by the wind.
 Mix the fine seeds with well draining soil, spread out in a thin layer, moisten the soil, create humidity with a plastic cover until germination.